-You have requested our opinion with respect to certain matters in connection with the filing by Clean Energy Fuels Corp., a Delaware corporation (the "Company"), of a Registration Statement on Form S-1 (the "Registration Statement") with the Securities and Exchange Commission, including a related prospectus filed with the Registration Statement (the "Prospectus") covering the offering for sale of an aggregate of up to 23,000,000 shares of the Company's Common Stock, \$0.0001 par value (the "Shares"), of which up to 10,000,000 shares will be sold by the Selling Stockholders named therein (the "Selling Stockholders").
+You have requested our opinion with respect to certain matters in connection with the filing by Clean Energy Fuels Corp., a Delaware corporation (the "Company"), of a Registration Statement on Form S-1 (the "Registration Statement") with the Securities and Exchange Commission, including a related prospectus filed with the Registration Statement (the "Prospectus") covering the offering for sale of an aggregate of up to 23,000,000 shares of the Company's Common Stock, \$0.0001 par value (the "Shares"), of which up to 10,000,000 shares will be sold by the Company and up to 13,000,000 shares will be sold by the selling stockholders named therein (the "Selling Stockholders").
 Of the shares to be sold by the Selling Stockholders, 282,795 shares will be purchased by the Selling Stockholders prior to their sale under outstanding stock options (the "Stockholder Option Shares"), and 12,717,205 shares are currently outstanding (the "Stockholder Outstanding Shares").